nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf52/gs.rst

    .. group-tab:: Android

-      1. Connect the nRF52 Series DK to the computer with a micro-USB cable and turn on the DK.
+      1. Connect the |DK| to the computer with a micro-USB cable and turn on the DK.

          **LED1** starts blinking.